 Cairns chiropractor Dr Karen Hansor tailors her treatments to provide optimum, individual results.
 She does this by addressing and correcting nerve dysfunction, using low force and manual techniques including the Gonstead technique, Thompson drop piece, (NIP) Neuro impulse protocol which is a toggle recoil technique, Applied kinesiology, Trigger Point Therapy and Neuro Emotional Technique (more on this below).
 Why is it important to have good nerve function?
 Your nervous system is your body’s electrical wiring and it transmits energy and messages around your body.
 It’s made up of the brain and spinal cord (the central nervous system).
 From the spinal cord it becomes the peripheral nervous system, with peripheral nerves branching off between every bone (vertebrae) in the spine to supply all the tissues and cells in your body.
 If it’s not working correctly, then neither are you.
+Our Cairns Chiropractor is here to help.

 For babies and kids up to 12-years of age, Dr Hansor almost exclusively uses low force adjusting techniques, (high velocity, specific impulse without an audible cavitation).
 Mainly Neuro Impulse protocol or NIP, which is a specific low force technique developed for babies; it’s gentle enough to use on a newborn but is also used very successfully on many adults.
 It engages the light touch receptors of the body.
 For teenage and adult patients, she uses a combination of both low force and manual techniques (very fast, very small specific impulses that mostly result in an audible ‘click’).
 The Gonstead technique is the main manual technique employed.